 David responds to the unsearchable greatness of God with daily praise.
 He promises to bless the name of the Lord forever, because of His mighty acts.
 David is especially moved to praise by the fact that our majestic and righteous God is near to all who call on Him, so that He hears our cries and saves us.
 Since silence is an inadequate response to such kindness, David opens his mouth to speak praises, and calls on us to do the same, which is why we are assembled here this morning.
 So come, people of God, and bless the name of Lord forever and ever!

-- 4 of 5 stars to The Mark and the Void by Paul Murray goodreads.com/review/show?id… 1 day ago
+- 4 of 5 stars to Here, There Be Dragons by James A. Owen goodreads.com/review/show?id… 1 day ago

 - RT @TheDerekSeguin: Just me or is this one helluva high five? https://t.co/BMKMxuAwYO 3 days ago

 - 4 of 5 stars to How Should I Exercise Hospitality? by Rebecca VanDoodewaard goodreads.com/review/show/28… 3 days ago

 - RT @DPatrickRamsey: "A sound structure enables the minister to practice the most important of homiletical skills, the art of omission."
 Gl… 4 days ago